-The Trustees do not expect the TFR to return to the high levels experienced during the baby boom.
+The Trustees do not expect cohort or period TFRs to return to the high levels experienced during the baby boom.
 Several changes in our society have occurred since the baby boom that have contributed to reducing birth rates.
 Some of these changes are: